althonos/pyhmmer/docs/install.rst

 .. note::

-    Common UNIX architectures such as Linux x86-64 and OSX and x86-64 provide precompiled wheels, but other less frequent platforms will require building the wheel yourself.
-Building ``pyhmmer`` involves compiling HMMER3 and Easel from source, which requires a C compiler to be available on the machine.
+    Wheels are provided for Linux x86-64 platforms, but other machines will have to build the wheel from the source distribution.
+Building ``pyhmmer`` involves compiling HMMER3 and Easel, which requires a C compiler to be available.

 PyPi